 The remarkable thing about this natural form of pollination is that it eliminates the need for synthetic fertilizers.
 These hardworking bees help farmers in Australia and all over the world grow almond trees that have light pink and white flowers when in full bloom.

 To put the magnitude of their effort into perspective, the average corporate almond orchard contains around 60,000 hectares of land that need to be pollinated.
-Do the math.
+Do the math – it’s BILLIONS of bees!

-Throughout the journey to these almond farms, Beekeepers keep a very careful eye on their beloved bees, taking into consideration unexpected changes in temperature, toxic exhaust fumes, noise, and changes in wind quality which can all be factors that affect bee health.
+Beekeepers keep a very careful eye on their beloved bees throughout the journey to these almond farms.
+They take into consideration unexpected changes in temperature, toxic exhaust fumes, noise, and changes in wind quality, which can all be factors that affect bee health.
 Reduction in the bee population can have drastic consequences on the global structure of agriculture.
 We must take care of these hardworking insects because they play a huge role in giving us a diverse variety of food we see in the supermarkets and on our dinner tables.